-When federal funding is distributed to departments/agencies through the appropriations process from the Consolidated Fund, the adjustments are posted in the financial statements of the Crown instead of the funding recipient agency.
+When federal funding is distributed to departments/agencies through the appropriations process from the Consolidated Fund, the adjustments are posted in the financial statements of Treasury instead of the funding recipient agency.
 However, it is the responsibility of the funding recipient agency to:

-- identify the Commonwealth funding with specific performance obligations with reference to the funding agreements; - assess the Commonwealth funding and determine if it should be accounted for and reported under AASB 15 or AASB 1058 from the State or General Government Sector perspective, which is required to be submitted to the Crown within 14 business days of receipt of the funding; - calculate related revenue adjustments arising from this funding based on the process of the sufficiently specific performance obligation, if applicable, being satisfied and update the year-to-date actuals for the projects delivered under these agreements in Prime at Early Close (P9) and Year-End (P12).
-Further disclosures for year-end must be reported in the Crown Data Return.
+- identify the Commonwealth funding with specific performance obligations with reference to the funding agreements; - assess the Commonwealth funding and determine if it should be accounted for and reported under AASB 15 or AASB 1058 from the State or General Government Sector perspective, which is required to be submitted to the Crown within 14 business days of receipt of the email notification from Treasury; - calculate related revenue adjustments arising from this funding based on the process of the sufficiently specific performance obligation, if applicable, being satisfied and update the year-to-date actuals for the projects delivered under these agreements in Prime at Early Close (P9) and Year-End (P12). - Change in current year process: Complete the Commonwealth Funding Return at Early Close and report to Crown by 27 April 2023.